olofd/react-native-photos-framework/README.md

 ####NOTE: This is not a GUI-component, it's an API.
 The example project just shows off some of the the capabilities of this API.
 ![](https://media.giphy.com/media/3o6Ztqdc8OF3FAgAiQ/source.gif)

+#### Breaking Changes
+react-native header imports have changed in v0.40, and that means breaking changes for all!
+[Reference PR & Discussion](https://github.com/lwansbrough/react-native-camera/pull/544).
+This library is updated to work with the new imports.
+Use version < 0.0.64 if your still < RN 0.40.

 ###Description
 Load photos/videos and more from CameraRoll and iCloud.
 Uses Apples photos framework.